 |Unprocessed Food||Processed Food||Ultra-Processed Food|

 |Whole Wheat||Refined Flour||Cake/Cookies|

 |Peaches||Peach in Cans||Peach Jam|

 Clearly, ultra-processed foods are not completely bad.
 There is also a plus side to these products.
 Especially in modern times.

-However, it is always eat everything in moderation to avoid health issues.
+However, it is always to eat everything in moderation to avoid health issues.
 But when it comes to these foods, I suggest using them occasionally or in low quantity.